jrg94/JuxtaMIDI/README.md

-# JuxtaMIDI - Pinpointing Mistakes in MIDI Practice Recordings
+Welcome to the homepage of our Data Visualization (CSE5544) term project:

-Welcome to the homepage of our Data Visualization (CSE5544) term project: JuxtaMIDI -- a tool to compare and contrast MIDI recordings.
+JuxtaMIDI -- a tool to compare and contrast MIDI recordings.

 ## Project Links